 Further analysis can be done by extending this financial model into a 3 way forecast that will estimate the cash flow of the business and project a Balance Sheet showing the Assets, Liabilities and Equity.

 Once you have given considerable thought to the inputs into your financial model, you may require some assistance to build the model so it is robust enough to do sensitivity analysis on and convert into a 3 way forecast.
-Please contact Robert Pitt on 3218 3900 for assistance with the model build.
+Please contact Matthew Beasley on 3218 3900 for assistance with the model build.
 We encourage you to follow our Start-Up Series of articles to work through this 7 step guide to assess if one of your ideas could be a start-up success.
 If you want to delve into all 7 steps in one sitting, please download our Guide here.